Rjesh2006/Block_chain/Hashing.md

 # Key Takeaways

 - ***Hashing in blockchain is a cryptographic process used to generate digital fingerprints for secure transaction verification and password storage.***
+- eg:--
+-
+  Each “block” contains

+Data of transactions
+A unique fingerprint for all the data in the block called a hash A hash of the previous block’s data

 - ***Hash functions are essential components of the Proof of Work consensus algorithm, providing security and stability to blockchain networks.***